 Our curriculum is designed to develop a deep understanding of the human past and to provide students with insight into the world in which they live through a perspective of time and change.
 History courses include a consideration of ideas, values and value systems, enhancing students' understanding of and appreciation for both their own and other cultures.
 At the same time our curriculum teaches historical writing, analysis and research, and it fosters an appreciation of historical prose as a distinctive form of literature.

-The strength of the history department lies in the achievements and quality of its 32 full-time faculty.
+The strength of the history department lies in the achievements and quality of its 32.
 They have a national reputation for scholarship, as reflected in their extensive records of publication with major scholarly presses and journals.
 Four current faculty members have received awards from the John Simon Guggenheim Foundation, four have been Fulbright Senior Scholars and nine have been awarded National Endowment for the Humanities Fellowships.
 Our faculty members bring their expertise to the classroom, and the department is known for the fact that our senior faculty teach both introductory and advanced undergraduate courses.
 We offer many small classes, which facilitate close interaction between faculty and students, who appreciate the quality of the teaching provided and the personal attention they receive.

 Loyola belongs to the Chicago Inter-University Consortium for Advanced Studies in Renaissance and Early Modern European History.
 The department's faculty participates actively in the consortium, which includes faculty from the University of Chicago, Northwestern University and the University of Illinois at Chicago, and staff from the Newberry Library.
 Seminars offered by this consortium, held at the Newberry Library, are open to Loyola graduate history students.